On knots that divide ribbon knotted surfaces: Calculations

 \subsubsection{Acknowledgements}

+We thank an anonymous referee for their valuable comments.
 This work was completed during the Fields Undergraduate Summer Research Program 2022.
 It is our pleasure to thank the Fields Institute for its support and hospitality.
 KnotInfo was an essential tool during the completion of this work \cite{knotinfo}.
 H.\ U.\ Boden was partially funded by the Natural Sciences and Engineering Research Council of Canada.